Locally homogeneous connections on principal bundles over hyperbolic Riemann surfaces: Introduction

-where $\Gamma$ acts on $\hat G_a\times_{\chi_a}\S^1$ via $\jg$. \end{thry}
+where $\Gamma$ acts on $\hat G_t\times_{\chi_t}\S^1$ via $\jg$. \end{thry}

-Moreover, varying the lift $\jg$ in the space $\Jg$ of $\hat G_a$-valued lifts of $\Gamma\hookrightarrow\PSL(2,\R)$, we obtain a parametrization of the torus of gauge classes of Yang-Mills $\S^1$-connections on $P$.
+Moreover, varying the lift $\jg$ in the space $\Jg$ of $\hat G_t$-valued lifts of $\Gamma\hookrightarrow\PSL(2,\R)$, we obtain a parametrization of the torus of gauge classes of Yang-Mills $\S^1$-connections on $P$.
 This gives a new and explicit construction of this Yang-Mills moduli space.

-The proof of Theorem \ref{S1classThintro} uses a general descent criterium for $\S^1$-connections, which is of independent interest and is presented in the appendix (see Proposition \ref{obstrform}, Corollary \ref{descentco}).
-Its proof makes use of the de Rham--Cech double complex associated with an étale cover. \\

 The classification of locally homogeneous $\PU(2)$-connections on a hyperbolic Riemann surface $(M,g)$ is obtained taking into account the stabilizer of the pull-back connection on the universal cover $\H^2$.
 The most interesting case is the one of LH connections with irreducible pull-back to $\H^2$.
 Let $H$ be the stabilizer of the point $x_0=i\in\H^2$ with respect to the standard $\PSL(2,\R)$-action on $\H^2$.
 We will define a Lie group monomorphism $\chi_1:H\to \PU(2)$ and for any $z\in\C$, a $\PSL(2,\R)$-invariant connection $A_z$ on the associated bundle $P_{\chi_1}:=\PSL(2,\R)\times_{\chi_1}\PU(2)$.
-We will prove (see Theorem \ref{classPU(2)irr}):
+We will prove (see Proposition 2.3 \cite{Ba2} and Theorem \ref{classPU(2)irr} in this article):